proeung/putra/_work/outrider.md

 nextUrl: "/work/albright-knox"
 ---

-For this ambitious project, we harnessed the power of Gatsby.js and Netlify to construct a search-engine-friendly, performance-driven front end.
+For this ambitious project, we harnessed the power of [Gatsby.js](https://www.gatsbyjs.org) and [Netlify](https://www.netlify.com) to construct a search-engine-friendly, performance-driven front end.
 By adopting the Jamstack approach and seamlessly integrating data from the Drupal CMS, Outrider.org established a new standard for exceptional performance, scalability, and SEO optimization.

 A standout feature of Outrider.org is the Bomb Blast nuclear simulator, empowering users to craft custom nuclear visualizations by choosing locations, blast types, and bomb selections to simulate diverse effects.
-Developed using calculations by historian and scientist Alex Wellerstein, the simulator utilizes WebGL canvas to achieve optimal performance in rendering intricate blast effects, injuries, and fatalities.
-The architecture employs two separate canvas elements: the first for Mapbox mapping and the second, positioned on top, for the blast layer effects.
+Developed using calculations by historian and scientist [Alex Wellerstein](https://alexwellerstein.com/), of the original [NUKEMAP](https://nuclearsecrecy.com/nukemap), the simulator utilizes WebGL canvas to achieve optimal performance in rendering intricate blast effects, injuries, and fatalities.
+The architecture employs two separate canvas elements: the first for [Mapbox](https://www.mapbox.com) mapping and the second, positioned on top, for the blast layer effects.

 ### Results